ehmpathy/sql-code-generator/_dev/roadmap.md

 2. queries
    1. generate interfaces for queries (input and output) (based on resource defs)
       1. [done:2020-03-06] extract input variables from query sql -> finish the query typedef
-      2. define typescript code for inputs and output
-   3. generate "methods" for queries (based on interfaces)
-   2. improve range of query support
-      1. [done:2020-03-09] support functions in query selecteExpressions
       2. [done:2020-03-07] support functions in functions in query inputVariables (e.g., get_id_from_string inside of upsert)
+      3. [done:2020-03-09] support functions in query selectExpressions
+      4. [done:20202-03-10] define typescript code for inputs and output
+   2. [done:2020-03-11] generate "methods" for queries (based on interfaces)

+3. compose functionality to generate the interfaces, types, and methods `npx sql-code-generator generate -c ./src/dao/sql.ts -d ./src/dao/generated`

+4. improve range of query support
-      3. support functions in functions for selectExpressions and whereConditions
+   1. support functions in functions for selectExpressions and whereConditions
-      4. support subselects in query selectExpressions
+   2. support subselects in query selectExpressions
-      5. support subselects in query whereConditions for extracting inputVariables
+   3. support subselects in query whereConditions for extracting inputVariables
-      6. support reused input variables (i.e., defined in two places... maybe just go with first type defined, for maintainability and ease of implementation?)
+   4. support reused input variables (i.e., defined in two places... maybe just go with first type defined, for maintainability and ease of implementation?)
-      7. [not-mvp] support "CALL procedure()"
+   5. [not-mvp] support "CALL procedure()"

-3. record the generated interfaces, types, and methods `npx sql-code-generator generate -c ./src/dao/sql.ts -d ./src/dao/generated`